To refer a patient to London Imaging Centre for MRI, Ultrasound, DXA or X-ray you must be a:

 During an MRI scan, a child must be very still and follow the instructions of the radiographer.
 They must be able to remain calm during the scan – moving, fidgeting or talking will blur the images.
 A parent is invited to stay in the MRI room with their child during the scan to provide comfort.
 However in some cases it is more suitable for children to have their MRI at a paediatric hospital.
 These hospitals are able to administer sedation or anaesthetic where appropriate.

-While we do not X-ray babies or small children, we occasionally have child patients for X-ray, and OPG (dental) X-ray in particular.
+While we do not X-ray babies or small children, we occasionally have child patients for X-ray.

 In contrast, we offer ultrasound services for children and babies of all ages.
 Our specialist paediatric Consultant Radiologist, Dr Lesley MacDonald has a clinic on a Tuesday Afternoon.